-- To be informed of your rights. - > Be treated in a dignified and respectful manner. - Respect your cultural and personal values, beliefs and preferences. - Respect your right to privacy. - Respect your right to pain management. - Right to religious and other spiritual services. - Access, request amendment to and obtain information on disclosure of your health information in accordance with the law. - Receive information in a manner you understand. - > Participate in decisions about care/treatment/services. - Notify your physician of your admission to the facility. - Receive written information about the right to refuse care/treatment/services. - Respect patient's right to refuse care/treatment/service in accordance with the law. - Respect role of the surrogate decision-maker to make or refuse care/treatment/service on the patient's behalf in accordance with the law. - Involve patient's family in care/treatment/service decisions to the extent permitted by the patient or surrogate decision-maker in accordance with the law. - Inform (physician) patient or surrogate decision-maker about unanticipated outcomes of care/treatment/service when not already aware of the occurrence or when further discussion is needed. - To give or withhold informed consent for care/treatment/service. - To give or withhold informed consent to produce or use recordings, films or other images for purposes other than care/treatment/service. - To participate or refuse to participate in research, investigation and clinical trials. - To receive information about the individual(s) responsible for, as well as those providing care/treatment/service. - To be free from neglect, exploitation and verbal, mental, physical and sexual abuse. - Receive care in an environment that preserves dignity and contributes to a positive self image.
+- ► To be informed of your rights - ▶ Be treated in a dignified and respectful manner - ► To communication in a manner you can understand, this includes the use of a language and/or sign language interpreter - ► To have your personal values, religious and other spiritual preferences respected - ► To have your privacy respected - ► To participate in the management of your pain - ► To access, request an amendment to and obtain information on disclosure of your health information - ► To participate in decisions about your care, treatment and services.
+These decisions include: - ◆ To have your physician notified of your admission to the hospital - To refuse care/treatment/services - To have a surrogate decision-maker make decisions about your care when you cannot - To be informed about outcomes of care, treatment and services, including unanticipated outcomes - ► To give or withhold informed consent. - ► To give or withhold informed consent to produce or use recordings, films or other images of the patient for purposes other than his/her care. - ► To participate or refuse to participate in research, investigation and clinical trials. - ► To receive information about the individual(s), responsible for, as well as those providing, his/her care/treatment/service. - ► To honor your end of life wishes.
+This includes:

-- To voice complaints and make recommendations without being subject to coercion, discrimination, retaliation or unreasonable interruption of care. - Receive information about filing a complaint with the facility and/or relevant authority. - > Access protective and advocacy services. - > Maintain confidentiality of your health information record. - To be free from restraint or seclusion of any form, imposed as a means of coercion, discipline, convenience, or retaliation by staff.
+- ◆ To receive information about advance directives. forgoing or withdrawing life-sustaining treatment and withholding resuscitative services - To receive information on the extent to which the hospital is able, unable or unwilling to honor advance directives - ♦ Honor the your right to formulate or review and revise his/her advance directives - ◆ Honor your advance directives, in accordance with law and regulation and the hospital's capabilities - ♦ Honor your wishes concerning organ donation within the limits of the hospital's capability and in accordance with law and regulation - ► To be free from neglect, exploitation and verbal, mental, physical and sexual - ► To an environment that preserves dignity and contributes your positive self image. - ► To have complaints reviewed by the Hospital.
+This includes: - Receive information about the complaint resolution - Receive the phone number and address needed to file a complaint with the relevant state authority - Voice complaints and recommend changes freely without being subject to coercion, discrimination, reprisal or unreasonable interruption of care - ► To access protective and advocacy services. - ► To confidentiality of your medical record. - ► To be free from restraint or seclusion, of any form, imposed as a means of coercion, discipline, convenience, or retaliation by staff.